OriginalDaemon/datacat/OFFLINE_MODE.md

 ## Overview

-This document summarizes the changes made to implement offline mode support in the datacat daemon, ensuring that all client commands are routed through the daemon and never directly to the server.
+This document summarizes the changes made to implement offline mode support in the DataCat daemon, ensuring that all client commands are routed through the daemon and never directly to the server.

 ## Problem